brainstormforce/ultimate-addons-for-beaver-builder-lite/README.md

 * New: Added Link field compatibility with Beaver Builder 2.2
 * Improvement: Added color connections to all color fields
 * Improvement: Added slider support to all unit fields

 ### 1.2.4 ###
 * Fixed: Improved performance of the field replacement functionality
-* Fixed: Reduced the frontend data render calls to help with performance

-### 1.2.4 ###
-* Fixed: Improved performance of the field replacement functionality